b3h3moth/UnixCentric/src/Unix_Programming/Link_Library/static_library/README.md

-We would like to create a link library containing the object code of the pow() function, which can be called from different C programs.
+We would like to create a link library containing the object code of the sum() and mul() functions written inside mymath.c source file, which can be called from different C programs.

-We produce the file object mymath.o:
+* We produce the file object mymath.o:
+`

-1) gcc -c mymath.c
+    gcc -c mymath.c `

-Create static link library from mymath.o:
+* Create static link library from mymath.o:
+`

-2) ar rcs libmylib.a mymath.o
+    ar rcs libmylib.a mymath.o`

-Static compile main.c with mylib.a as link library.
+* Static compile main.c with mylib.a as link library.
 Note that -L speciﬁes the "current directory" library path, -l speciﬁes the library, without prefix 'lib' and suffix 'a':
-3) gcc -static main.c -L. –lmylib
+`gcc -static main.c -L. –lmylib`

-Now executable is ready to be executed:
+* Now executable is ready to be executed:
-4) ./a.out
+`./a.out`